AngelMond/Secure-Password-Generator/README.md

 * This application allows the user to generate a Secure password in base of a certain criteria chosen by the user.
 The criteria contemplates if the password will have lower and upper case letters, numbers and special characters.

-# ABOUT THIS PROYECT AND TECNOLOGIES
+# ABOUT THIS PROYECT AND TECHNOLOGIES

 * This app allows anybody to have and use secure passwords and that solves the problem of many users who use very weak passwords.